-As you go about tracking your cycle or your emotions, remember that occasional mood swings are normal.
+As you go about tracking your cycle or your emotions, remember that occasional changes in mood are normal.
 We all experience highs and lows, regardless of gender, and there’s nothing wrong with that.

 One hour you might be laughing with your coworker, and the next you might be irrationally mad at your roomie for eating the leftovers you were looking forward to snarfing at the end of a long day.

-But if mood swings and reactivity are leaving you feeling wrecked, it’s time to talk to someone.
+But if changes in mood and reactivity are leaving you feeling wrecked, it’s time to talk to someone.

 “Mood swings, whatever the cause, can have negative effects on your life,” Rigney says.
 “Talking through this with a professional can help you recognize when it happens, why it happens, and what strategies to use so you can work through it in a more productive way.”